renaissance-publishing/renaissance/content/chapters/19-backgrounds-traits-classes-and-powers.md

       - When using the Fireball power, when your fireball expires (either because you dismissed it or because it left contact with you), you may choose to have it explode.
-Treat this as a Blast effect, which does (your fireball’s damage) at its center.
+Treat this as a Blast effect, which does your fireball’s damage.
+(See the rules for Blast effects in Combat)

   - Intense Fire: